Jamia Hamdard

 Jamia Hamdard is an institute of higher education deemed to be university located in Delhi, India.
 Founded in 1963 as Hamdard Tibbi College by Hakim Abdul Hameed, it was given the status of deemed to be university in 1989.
 Its origins can be traced back to a clinic specializing in Unani medicine that was set up in Delhi in 1906 by Hakeem Hafiz Abdul Majeed.
-In 2019, it was awarded Institute of Eminence status by Ministry of Human Resource Development.
+It has its jurisdiction over New Delhi.